adopted-ember-addons/ember-electron/README.md

 To see a real world example, check out [Ghost Desktop](https://github.com/tryghost/Ghost-Desktop).

 ## Installation and Usage
+> :warning: This addon needs at least Node 6.

-To install the addon, ensure you're at least on Node v6 and run:
+To install the addon, run:
 ```
 ember install ember-electron
 ```